docsforadobe/after-effects-scripting-guide/docs/footageitem.rst

 **Description**

 The FootageItem object represents a footage item imported into a project, which appears in the Project panel.
-These are accessed by position index number in a project’s ite m collection.
+These are accessed by position index number in a project’s item collection.

     FootageItem is a subclass of :ref:`AVItem`, which is a subclass of :ref:`Item`.
 All methods and attributes of AVItem and Item, in addition to those listed below, are available when working with FootageItem.